jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 ### Create accounts

-Now that we have Wanchain and Bitcoin nodes set up, we need to create new addresses and make sure they are funded.
-For Wanchain, we can create a new address keystore with `gwan`.
+Now with Wanchain and Bitcoin nodes set up, you'll need to create new addresses and make sure they are funded.
+For Wanchain, you can create a new address keystore with `gwan`.

 ```bash
 $ ./gwan --testnet account new